StarpTech/shikaka/README.md

     └── index.js
 ```

-and produces by default this:
+and it produces by default this:

 ```
 dist